 What is an equity curve?

 The equity curve is a graphical (or visual) plot of your trading account over time.
 For example, if you backtest one trading strategy you might start with a hypothetical 100 000 at the start.
 As you generate buy and sell signals, you invest 100% of your equity per signal.

 Thus, over time, the equity line shows your accumulated or compounded account over time as it goes up or down.
 Hopefully more up than down!

 Below is an example of an equity curve for a trading strategy in Amibroker:

-The equity curve started with 100 000 in 2002 and ended with 275 355 in 2021.
-The equity curve slopes upward from the left to the right and the strategy is making money, but not a significant amount considering the time of nearly 20 years.
+The equity curve started at 100 000 in 2002 and ended at 275 355 in 2021.
+The equity curve slopes upward from left to right, and the strategy is making money, but not a significant amount considering the time of nearly 20 years.

 The chart below is a real-life example of the equity curve of Brummer & Partners Multi-Strategy Fund: